-

 Therefore, the total revenue was reduced to $16.5 million, making the federal receipts just $8.2 million, or less than one percent of the $905 million taxpayers were promised when Congress authorized the sales.
 Since then, new developments have further lowered the lease sale revenue.

-A week after the Bureau of Land Management announced the final auction results, President Biden entered office and issued an executive order pausing all implementation of the Coastal Plain Oil and Gas Leasing Program in ANWR.
+A week after the Bureau of Land Management announced the final results of the January 2021 lease sale, President Biden entered office and issued an executive order pausing all implementation of the Coastal Plain Oil and Gas Leasing Program in ANWR.
 In June 2021, Secretary of the Interior Haaland issued a Secretarial Order confirming the pause pending the completion of new analysis of the program’s potential environmental effects.
-The Bureau of Land Management posted official notice of its intent to prepare a Supplemental Environmental Impact Statement (SEIS) for the program in line with the Secretarial Order on August 4, 2021.
-A draft SEIS was scheduled to be done in June 2022 but has since been delayed.

 Regenerate Alaska canceled its 23,000-acre lease in May 2022.
 Regenerate Alaska was the only oil and gas company that bid during the first ANWR auction.
 According to the Interior Department, the company was refunded its full bonus bid and first year rentals, approximately $1 million, bringing down the total revenue gained from the sale.

-In August 2022, Knik Arm Services LLC also canceled its 48,603-acre lease and requested a full refund.
-If the company is refunded its full bonus bid and first year rentals, approximately $2.1 million, the total revenue from the original sale will be further reduced to just $13.4 million, less than three quarters of one percent of what taxpayers were promised.
+In August 2022, Knik Arm Services LLC also canceled its 48,603-acre lease and was refunded its full bonus bid and first year rentals, approximately $2.1 million.
+Total revenue from the original sale was further reduced to just $13.4 million, less than three quarters of one percent of what taxpayers were promised.
 Federal receipts were reduced to $6.7 million.
-Only the Alaska Industrial Development and Export Authority (AIDEA) still holds leases in the ANWR.
+Only the Alaska Industrial Development and Export Authority (AIDEA) still held leases in the ANWR.

-Similarly, major U.S. banks -including Wells Fargo, Goldman Sachs, Morgan Stanley, CitiBank, and Chase- and an increasing number of insurance companies -including U.S.-based Chubb- have announced that they will no longer finance oil businesses in the Arctic Refuge.
+Similarly, major U.S. banks—including Wells Fargo, Goldman Sachs, Morgan Stanley, CitiBank, and Chase—and numerous insurance companies—including U.S.-based Chubb—have announced that they will no longer finance or insure oil businesses in the Arctic Refuge.
 These decisions are further evidence of waning industry interest and poor prospects for oil and gas development in the area.

 In the inaccessible, extreme climate of the Coastal Plain, clean-up would be difficult and costly, making oil and gas development in the region highly risky.
-Many major banks, insurance companies, and other financial institutions have steered away from developing in the area due to risk concerns.
+Many major banks, insurance companies, and other financial institutions—including Wells Fargo, Goldman Sachs, Morgan Stanley, Citibank, Chase, and Chubbs—have steered away from developing in the area due to risk concerns.
 Cleanup liabilities created by oil and gas companies often get passed down to taxpayers.
-Besides any potential future cleanup liabilities, taxpayers should also be concerned about long-term climate liabilities associated with drilling in a remoted and sensitive region.
+Besides any potential future cleanup liabilities, taxpayers should also be concerned about long-term climate liabilities associated with drilling in a remote and sensitive region.

 Get Social